Confidential information in pre-introduction reports

 If you don’t want the chemical name and/or specific end use to be published, you can apply for these to be protected as confidential business information (CBI).
 You must apply before you start your introduction and fees apply.

-If we approve your application, we'll publish an AICIS approved chemical name (AACN) instead of the chemical's proper name and/or a generalised end use instead of a specific end use.
+If we approve your application for protection of CBI, and we have decided to publish details about your internationally-assessed introduction, we'll publish an AICIS approved chemical name (AACN) instead of the chemical's proper name and/or a generalised end use instead of a specific end use.

 You cannot apply for CBI of the name of the international assessment body that assessed your introduction.
-We will always publish this on our website.
+If a decision is made to publish information about your internationally-assessed introduction, the name of the assessment body will be published on our website.

 All other pre-introduction report types